From the Archive: Articles, Media & Links

 7. Ask YES and NO questions that are clear, accurate and specific, always asking for a true response.
 Gauge the answer by how weak or strong the connection is.

 Pendulums: A pendulum is any object that is dangled on a string.
 The theory is that subtle, unconscious, muscular movements make the pendulum swing in different patterns.
-This technique has the advantage of moving well beyond YES, NO, and MAYBE.
-Using charts that the pendulum traces can reveal explicit answers to specific questions.
+To start, the pendulum will circle in one direction for yes, the other direction for now, Or it might swing horizontally for one and vertically for the other.
+When you are comfortable using a pendulum, you can use charts that the pendulum traces to reveal explicit answers to specific questions.
 Percentages and dosing amounts may also be identified.

 You can buy a pendulum or make one with a 12-inch chain or piece of string and a weighted object such as a key, a ring or a metal washer.